Ninenium/NavHud/Readme.txt

 MIT

 Change-log:
-version 1.2.1
+version 1.2.2
+ - Fixed bug with burn times taking all engines into account due to API change (Addle). version 1.2.1
  - Added option to hide NavHud display when UI is hidden with F2 (Addle).
  - Added option to disable waypoint.